SharpFort/sqlsugar-adapter/Casbin.Adapter.SqlSugar.IntegrationTest/Integration/README.md

 The test fixture should create tables automatically.
 If this fails:
 1. Ensure the database exists
-2. Ensure the user has CREATE privileges: `GRANT ALL PRIVILEGES ON DATABASE casbin_integration_test TO postgres;`
+2. Ensure the user has CREATE privileges: `GRANT ALL PRIVILEGES ON DATABASE casbin_integration_sqlsugar TO postgres;`
 3. Try manually creating schemas: `CREATE SCHEMA casbin_policies;` etc.

 ## Verification of Transaction Guarantees